-The Council for Australian-Arab Relations (CAAR) 2019-20 Grant Round is opening soon
+The Council for Australian-Arab Relations (CAAR) 2019-20 Grant Round is now open

 The Council for Australian-Arab Relations (CAAR) supports projects that enhance Australia's economic, cultural and social relations with the Arab world.
 Applicants should carefully read the grant guidelines before submitting their application.

 Successful CAAR projects have clear outcomes and the benefits are spread as widely as possible, leading to greater mutual understanding and cooperation between Australia and the Arab world, on an individual or institutional level.
 The Council has a special focus on assisting the initiation of activities that are likely to prove self-sustaining.

 The Council assesses grant applications on the likely benefits a project will bring, rather than the amount requested, and it therefore exercises some flexibility in the amounts disbursed as grants.
 While the level of grant funding will be decided according to the merits of the proposal, funding will generally be above a minimum of AUD $10,000 per grant, and up to a maximum of AUD $40,000.
 CAAR encourages applicants to also seek funding for their project from other sources.

 Applications must demonstrate relevance to one or more of the Council's strategic objectives.
 In addition, proposals must either serve a CAAR Flagship Program and/or address a CAAR Priority Sector.
 The 2019-20 Grant Round Priority Sectors are: Innovation and Sustainability, Arts and culture, Social Change.